‘Indigenous Alaskan’ means an individual who is a state resident and is an enrolled member of an Alaska tribe.

 These tribal entities reside across the vast distance of Alaska, 663,300 square miles, and have lived and thrived in vastly different landscapes.
 Many indigenous groups have access to the surrounding oceans where food and material are abundant, however, Interior Athabascans live next to the large rivers in the interior that supply food, transportation, and materials for art.
 The Inupiaq and Yup’ik/Cup’ik entities live in treeless tundra, the Athabascan people live in heavily forested areas, the Aleut & Akutiiq populate the Aleutian islands, while the southeast population has boreal forest and access to the oceans.

-Within Alaska resides the people of Inupiaq, Yupik, Athabascan, Cupik, Eyak, Tlingit, Haida, Tsimshian, and Eyak cultures.
+Within Alaska reside the people of Inupiaq, Yupik, Athabascan, Cupik, Eyak, Tlingit, Haida, Tsimshian, and Eyak cultures.

 Traditional Materials often used by Indigenous Alaskan artists vary among the different native entities and can include the following: walrus ivory, soapstone, bone, alabaster, animal furs and skin, baleen, Abalone, and other marine mammal materials.

-Some of this traditional art and products are shared among different group members, but the following products may be distinct between native groups.
+Some of these traditional art and products are shared among different group members, but the following products may be distinct between native groups.

 Recent studies have shown that 78% of US tourists take part in a cultural heritage activity while traveling.
 Arts and crafts are high on their list of purchases.